Dual consciousness: Sperry–Gazzaniga

 The Gazzaniga–LeDoux studies were based on previous studies done by Sperry and Gazzaniga.
-Sperry examined split-brain patients.
 Sperry's experiment included a subject being seated at a table, with a shield blocking the visions from the subject's hands, including the objects on the table and the examiner seated across.
 The shield was also used as a viewing screen.
-On the shield, the examiner can select to present the visual material to both hemispheres or to selective hemispheres by means of having the patient look at certain points on the viewing screen.
+On the shield, the examiner can select to present the visual material to both hemispheres or to selective hemispheres by means of having the viewing screen.
 The patient is briefly exposed to the stimuli on the viewing screen.
-The stimuli shown to the left eye goes to the right hemisphere and the visual material shown to the right eye will be projected to the left hemisphere.
+The stimuli shown to the left eye goes to the right hemisphere, and the visual material shown to the right eye will be projected to the left hemisphere.
 During the experiment, when the stimulus was shown to the left side of the screen, the patient indicated he did not see anything.
 Patients have shown the inability to describe in writing or in speech the stimuli that was shown briefly to the left side.
 The speaking hemisphere, which in most people is the left hemisphere, would not have awareness of stimulus being shown to the right hemisphere (left visual field), except the left hand was able to point to the correct object.
 Based on his observations and data, Sperry concluded each hemisphere possessed its own consciousness.

 Revonsuo

-Revonsuo explains a procedure that was similar in nature to the Sperry–Gazzaniga design.
-Split-brain patients are shown a picture with two objects: a flower and a rabbit.
-The flower is exclusively shown in the right visual field, which is interpreted by the left hemisphere and the rabbit is exclusively shown in the left visual field, which is interpreted by the right hemisphere.
-The left brain is seeing the flower as the right brain is simultaneously viewing the rabbit.
-When the patients were asked what they saw, patients said they only saw the flower and did not see the rabbit.
+Antti Revonsuo explained a procedure that was similar in nature to the Sperry–Gazzaniga design.
+Split-brain patients were shown a picture with two objects: a flower and a rabbit.
+The flower is exclusively shown in the right visual field, which is interpreted by the left hemisphere; and the rabbit is exclusively shown in the left visual field, which is interpreted by the right hemisphere.
+The left brain sees the flower while the right brain is simultaneously viewing the rabbit.
+When the patients were asked what they saw, they said they only saw the flower and did not see the rabbit.
 The flower is in the right visual field and the left hemisphere can only see the flower.
 The left hemisphere dominates the interpretation of the stimulus and since it cannot see the rabbit (only being represented in the right hemisphere), patients do not believe they saw a rabbit.
 They can, however, still point to the rabbit with their left hand.
 Revonsuo stated that it seemed that one consciousness saw the flower and another consciousness saw the rabbit independently from one another.